 Alaska

 Alaska is home to picturesque views and already welcomes tiny homes into some of their cities.
-The RVs are only allowed within R-5 zones while tiny houses must be houses on foundations.
+The RVs are only allowed within R-5 zones while tiny houses must be built with foundations.

 Alaska is more friendly towards tiny homes.
 They only require you to furnish a town permit and comply with the building codes.
 Afterwards, you are all set to build your tiny home.